Publish private usage specs for your libraries

-In this tutorial we'll help you create a usage spec for a private library and share it with a Tessl user.
+In this tutorial we'll help you create a usage spec for a private library and share it with other Tessl users.

 Creating a new private usage spec